DnD 5e - Paladin Subclass Breakdown

 Paladin Subclasses - Sacred Oaths

-Aside from the spell list, Oath of Conquest is spectacular.
-It's a fantastic mix of crowd control and offensive options, and provides meaningful improvements to the Paladin's damage output, and gives them several useful abilities for handling groups of foes which other paladins often struggle with.
+Aside from the spell list, Oath of Conquest is excellent.
+It's a fantastic mix of crowd control and offensive options, it provides meaningful improvements to the Paladin's damage output, and it gives the Paladin several useful abilities for handling groups of foes which other paladins often struggle with.
+If anyone else in your party likes to cause fear (spells like Cause Fear and Fear are great), Oath of Conquest can be incredibly effective.

 : The spells are good, but they're mostly offensive spells that require saving throws.
-Unless you invest most of your Ability Score Increases in your Charisma, you won't have the spell DC to make them reliable.
-And if you're going to invest most of your resources in offensive spellcasting, why not play a Cleric or a Sorcerer?
+Unless you invest most of your Ability Score Increases in your Charisma (which you could do with a Blessed Warrior build), you won't have the spell DC to make them reliable.
+And if you're going to invest most of your resources in offensive spellcasting to use save-or-suck spells, why not play a Cleric or a Sorcerer?

 - : Spiritual Weapon is a great way for you to handle multiple foes, and since it's cast as a bonus action it won't cut into your attacks.
-Hold Person will still be unreliable since you won't have a spell DC high enough to compete with full casters.
+It will still depend on your relatively poor spellcasting ability modifier, and since you don't get full spellcasting progression you won't be able to upcast it to keep the damage relevant.
+Hold Person is great, but it will be unreliable since you won't have a spell DC high enough to compete with full casters.

 - : Good offensive options, but you're still handicapped by a relatively poor spell DC.
-Still, Fear is essential to capitalizing on Aura of Conquest.
+Still, Fear is helpful for capitalizing on Aura of Conquest.

 - : Stoneskin is an excellent buff for a front-line character like a Paladin, but the material component is very costly, so you don't want to use it all the time.